KuntalDanech/scaleracademy-twitter-backend-java-wiki/How-to-Contribute.md

 ### Additional Notes

 * Code should be properly commented to ensure its readability.
-* If you've added code that should be tested, add tests as comments.
+* If you've added code that should be tested, add tests with JUnit.
 * Make sure your code properly formatted.
 * Issue that pull request!
 * Your code should pass the automated CI pipeline Tests before making it into the codebase.